 Popular theories include reverse magnetism, levitation or some sort of supernatural abilities possessed by Leedskalnin who remained mum about his building techniques, only to say that he had discovered the same building techniques used to erect the pyramids.
 Basically, no one really knows what went down.
-Listed on the National Register of Historic Places since 1984, Coral Castle currently operates as a museum that’s particularly popular with lovers of the paranormal and sneering British rock stars.
+Listed on the National Register of Historic Places since 1984, Coral Castle now operates as a museum that’s popular with lovers of the paranormal and sneering British rock stars.

-2. Forevertron (Tom Every): Sumpter, Wisconsin
+Forevertron (Tom Every) — Sumpter, Wisconsin

 Photo: Joseph Kranak/Flickr